mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md

 * As in conventional C# development, `Main` can instantiate instances of additional classes and call their methods to perform work on the NEO Blockchain - on behalf of an off-chain client or server-side application.

 * Smart contracts are built as plain-old C# class projects.
-The NEO Compiler is then run as a post-build step to transcompile MSIL patterns from a standard .NET assembly (DLL file) into a .AVM NEO VM byte code file.
+The NEO Compiler is run as a Visual Studio post-build step to transcompile MSIL patterns from a standard .NET assembly (DLL file) into a .AVM NEO VM byte code file.

 * All of the features of the Visual Studio IDE and .NET/C# environment are available for NEO smart contract development - including, for example, the .NET/C# optimizing compiler features which have been demonstrated to reduce NEO VM execution costs by as much as 25% to 50%.
 This is a key capability because every NEO VM instruction executed during a smart contract invocation is tracked and accounted for [[NEO System Fees](http://docs.NEO.org/en-us/sc/systemfees.html)].